chrisjberry/datafluencyCB/docs/07_pre_post.md

 ### Reliable Change (RC) index

-In the main part of the worksheet, the dietary intervention resulted in a clinically significant change in depression symptoms on average.
+In the main part of the worksheet, the mean symptom severity in the dietary intervention group moved from being above the criterion for the elevated range before the intervention to being below the criterion afterwards.

-One way to determine whether a particular _individual_ shows a clinically significant change is by using the Reliable Change index (Christensen & Mendoza, 1986; Jacobson & Trurax, 1991).
-The Reliable Change (RC) index can be calculated for each individual as follows:
+One way to determine whether a particular **individual** shows a clinically significant change involves calculating a Reliable Change (RC) index (Christensen & Mendoza, 1986; Jacobson & Trurax, 1991).
+The RC index can be calculated for each individual as follows:

 \